 Leaders assisting with this requirement should keep in mind the Cub Scout motto, "Do Your Best," at all times.
-The goal is for the Cub Scout to improve his technique and, as a result, improve his overall performance.
+The goal is for the Cub Scout to improve his or her technique and, as a result, improve their overall performance.
 There is NO specific score required for this requirement, only improvement.
 This may mean five misses the first time, and one hit on a target the second time.
-While it is clearly desired that he would improve to the point of scoring an actual target and, if there is adequate time, it would be good to work to that goal, the requirement only requires improvement.
+While it is clearly desired that the Cub Scout would improve to the point of scoring an actual target and, if there is adequate time, it would be good to work to that goal, the requirement only requires improvement.